nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have `Java 11` or above installed in your Computer.
-   * For Windows, open Command Prompt and key in `java -version`
+   * For Windows, open Command Prompt and input `java -version`
-   * For MacOS, open Terminal and key in `javac -version`
+   * For MacOS, open Terminal and input `javac -version`
-   * For Linux, open Terminal and key in `java -version`
+   * For Linux, open Terminal and input `java -version`
 2. Download the latest version of **Trackermon** [here](https://github.com/AY2122S2-CS2103T-T09-3/tp/releases).

 3. Move the file to the folder you want to use as the _home folder_ for **Trackermon**.